buzzqw/TUS/OBSS/OBSSv2-eng.md

  Longbow, Shortbow, Composite Longbow, Composite Shortbow

-- 4 points: add your Strength value to damage, even if the bow is not composite.
+- 4 points: add your Strength modifier to damage, even if the bow is not composite.
 On a shortbow, you can add up to +1 damage, on a longbow up to +2 damage.
 - 5 points: reduce the penalty for shooting beyond standard range by 6.
 - 7 points: your mastery in using the bow in combat is such that you suffer no penalty when shooting arrows at enemies with light cover.
 - 9 points: it is possible with your first Attack Roll of the round to shoot two arrows.
 The Attack Roll starts with a -5 penalty.